Greening Our Campuses

-- College’s biology and science students use the campuses as living laboratories.
-At Des Plaines, the forest preserve and lake offer many educational opportunities.
+- Biology and science students use the campuses as living laboratories.
+At Des Plaines, the forest preserve and lake offer educational opportunities.

-- Celebrate Earth Day each year with speakers, recycling campaigns for plastic bags, forest preserve and community garden clean ups, displays.
+- Oakton celebrates Earth Day each year with speakers, recycling campaigns, forest preserve and community garden clean up, and displays.

-- Native Landscaping and Conservation Award from U.S. Environmental Protection Agency and Chicago Wilderness in 2010 – restoring 50 acres of woodland and reconstructing seven acres of grassland.
+- The College received a Native Landscaping and Conservation Award from U.S. Environmental Protection Agency and Chicago Wilderness in 2010 for restoring 50 acres of woodland and reconstructing seven acres of grassland.

-- Oakton received $49,155 from Commonwealth Edison for agreeing to reduce the College’s electricity use during summer “brown outs,” which put a heavy strain on the regional power grid.
+- Oakton received $49,155 from Commonwealth Edison for agreeing to reduce the College’s electricity use during summer “brown outs."

-- Adopt-a-tree program to enhance the arboretum around the lake
+- Adopt-a-tree Program enhanced the arboretum around the lake.

 - Recycled approximately 10,000 pounds of steel when replacing gym bleachers.

-- Fluorescent bulbs replaced with CFLs; motion detectors and timers ensure that lights go off in empty rooms.
+- Fluorescent bulbs replaced with CFLs; motion detectors and timers ensure that lights turn when rooms are unoccupied.

-- Nine air hand dryers at both campuses reduce paper towel use
+- Nine air hand dryers at both campuses.

 - Use of organic fertilizers when possible.

-- Disposal boxes placed along the shore offer a safe place to discard fishing line, a potential choking or strangling hazard to local wildlife.
+- Disposal boxes placed along the shore offer a safe place to discard fishing line — a potential choking hazard to wildlife.